armanriazi/private/docs/self/programming/microservice/architecture.md

 3. New microservices might be created by dividing a current one due to a technical reason (recall division by technicality!).
     *One reason may be to make scalability easier.
 A microservice may be split in two since the resulting microservices will be smaller and therefore easier to scale.
 Such reasons might also lead to a larger number of microservices.*

+`Good Question`

+`Suppose you’re given the following e-commerce system:`

+- [x] Customer registration
+- [x] Order process
+        Data validation
+        Freight charge calculation
+- [x] Payment
+- [x] Shipping
+What will happen to the rest of the modules if the internal architecture of order process is changed as follows:
+- [x] Customer registration
+- [x] Order process
+        Data validation
+        *Input sanitation
+        Freight charge calculation
+- [x] Payment
+- [x] Shipping

+`Answer:` Nothing - the rest of the modules will not have to change anything.